woernerm/dynoselect/README.md

 #### Additional options for `dynolanguage`:
 - `locale`: The locale to use for the displayed language options.
-If None, the names of all languages are displayed in the respective language itself.
+If None, the names of all languages are displayed in the respective languages themselves.
 - `only` : Optional iterable with [IETF language tags](https://en.wikipedia.org/wiki/IETF_language_tag)
     to display.
 Default is None, so that all available language options are displayed.
     Example: